SalishSeaCast/docs/particles/ariane.rst

       **Condition 2: delta_t × frequency × nb_output < tunit × ntfic × (lmt + 0.5 - max(fl))**

       Condition 1 must always be satisfied.
 Condition 2 must also be satisfied if any inital time index :kbd:`fl` is greater than 0.5.

-      Additionally, even if both conditions hold, please ensure that nb_out is less than or equal to lmt-max(fl).

 We must also specify where Salish Sea model output is stored in sections **ZONALCRT** and **MERIDCRT**.